 What you should know before buying pet insurance

-Pet insurance offers pet parents something that’s hard to quantify: peace of mind.
-That said, policyholders might be blindsided when their insurer rejects a claim or when the premium rate increases year after year.
-The section below summarizes what you need to know before purchasing a pet insurance policy, from cost and coverage to the policy's terms and more.
+The section below summarizes what you need to know before purchasing a pet insurance policy, from its cost and coverage to the policy's terms and more.

 Within species, mixed breeds are typically the least expensive to insure.
-On the other hand, certain purebreds can cost more to insure because of their propensity to certain conditions or risky behaviors, such as swallowing foreign objects.
+Purebreds can cost more to insure because of their propensity to certain genetically inherited conditions, such as hip dysplasia, or to risky behaviors, such as swallowing foreign objects.

 Scope of coverage

-There are two primary types of pet insurance coverage: an accident-only plan and an accident and illness plan:
+There are two primary types of pet insurance coverage: an accident-only plan and an accident and illness (or "comprehensive") plan:

 - An accident-only plan covers accidental injuries like broken bones, cuts and toxic ingestions.
 Generally, accident-only plans are the most affordable, although not every insurance company sells these as stand-alone policies.

 - Comprehensive plans, which cover both accidents and illnesses, are the most popular.
-So-called “A&I” policies cover major diseases like arthritis and diabetes, as well as congenital and hereditary conditions like diabetes or hip and elbow dysplasia.
+So-called “A&I” policies cover the treatment costs for major diseases like arthritis and diabetes, as well as congenital and hereditary conditions like diabetes or hip and elbow dysplasia.
 Coverage includes diagnostic tests, surgeries, routine medication, hospitalization and even prescription food.

-Another low cost alternative is known as a wellness plan.
-Sold both as a standalone product or as an add-on to an existing plan, wellness plans reimburse pet owners for routine expenses like vaccines, exam fees and parasite prevention.
-However, many pet owners opt out of this rider since it increases premiums and doesn’t offer a good return on investment.
+Another low-cost alternative is known as a wellness plan.
+Sold both as a standalone product and an add-on to an existing plan, wellness plans reimburse pet owners for preventive care such as vaccinations, as well as for such routine care as annual exams and parasite prevention.
+It may also cover spaying and neutering.
+However, many pet owners opt out of this rider since it increases premiums and typically doesn’t offer a good return on investment.

-An accident-only plan is the most affordable but may leave your pet (and your wallet) vulnerable if they develop an illness that requires expensive treatment.
-On the other hand, an accident and illness policy, while comprehensive, doesn’t offer unlimited coverage.
+An accident-only plan is the most affordable.
+However, pet accidents that require serious and costly medical care are rare.
+Insuring only against such perils could leave your pet (and your wallet) vulnerable if they develop an illness that requires expensive treatment.

-It’s also worth mentioning that pet insurance won't cover checkups or pre-existing conditions, and some companies may limit coverage or reject pets after they reach a certain age.
+It’s also worth mentioning that pet insurance won't cover pre-existing conditions, and some companies may limit coverage or reject pets after they reach a certain age.

 The healthcare needs of your breed

 The healthcare needs of your pet’s breed serve as a good compass when purchasing health insurance.
-All cats and dogs get sick or injured but some breeds are prone to more issues.
-In such cases, the right pet insurance should have fewer restrictions on treatments such as prescription food, medication and physical therapy.
+All cats and dogs get sick or injured, but some breeds are prone than others to medical issues, and thus require more veterinary care.
+The right pet insurance should have fewer restrictions on treatments such as prescription food, medication and physical therapy.

 Consult with your vet to identify the major health concerns of your pet’s breed.
 They know your pet’s health best and can tell you what to expect further down the road regarding congenital conditions or preventive illnesses.